 What can I expect the first day of class?

 Arrive 20-30 minutes early on the first day of class to be sure you are able to check-in your skater, pay for the session, get skates on, and bundled up before class.

 All levels will meet their coach off ice on the first class of the session.

-Parents are not allowed on the rink or in the hockey boxes during Learn to Skate.
+Parents are not allowed on the ice or in the hockey boxes during Learn to Skate.
 We kindly ask parents to sit in the stands during class.

 What do I wear?